d-m/dmorgan.info/_posts/2014-05-17-getting-started-with-aol-moloch.md

  4. Start the capture process: `sudo nohup /data/moloch/bin/run_capture.sh &`
  5. Start the viewer process: `sudo nohup /data/moloch/bin/run_viewer.sh &`

-The web interface will be avaialable on port 8005 after starting the viewer process.
+The web interface will be available on port 8005 after starting the viewer process.
 If the capture process on your Moloch host is listening on the same interface that the viewer is bound to then you should begin to see traffic sessions appear in the "Sessions" tab.